 - There is not a limit on how many students apply from each DC public, charter and private high school.

-- In the event that an applicant becomes a semifinalist, the student must be able to participate in an interview between Jan.
-19-23, 2021.
-Interview sign-ups are on a first come, first served basis.
+- In the event that an applicant becomes a semifinalist, the student must be able to participate in an interview on Saturday, Nov.
+6, 2021.
+Interviews will be virtual and sign-ups are on a first come, first served basis.
 If the applicant is not able to make this date due to extenuating circumstances, they must communicate this to Janae Eason ([email protected]) as soon as possible, and all interviews must be conducted before the close of business on Wednesday, Nov.
 10, 2021.

-- Applications will be received until 11:59 p.m. on Wednesday, Dec.
-30, 2020.
+- Applications will be received until 11:59 p.m. on Saturday, Oct.
+30, 2021.
 All applications received are considered final.
 Please only submit one application per student.
-Materials will be received until 11:59 p.m. on Wednesday, Jan.
-6, 2021.

-- Finalists will be contacted by Wednesday, Jan.
-13, 2021 to schedule their interview.
+- Semifinalists will be contacted by Wednesday, Nov.
+3, 2021 to schedule their interview.

-- The two delegates from the District of Columbia will attend a virtual Washington Week during the week of March 15, 2021; exact timeframe to be determined.
+- The two delegates from the District of Columbia will attend Washington Week during the week, of March 5-12, 2022.
 Please visit the program website for more information about Washington Week, program rules, and scholarship rules.

 For more information or questions, please contact Janae Eason, state selection coordinator, at [email protected].